Beth Chapman Wants To Spend Her Last Days ‘On The Hunt,’ Her Husband Says

 “She has told me repeatedly that if these are her last days on earth she wants to spend every moment with me on the hunt, living life to the fullest and enjoying the time we have left together.”

 The couple indeed remains “on the hunt.”
-Currently the pair are filming 10 episodes of Dog’s Most Wanted, which will debut on WGN America in May.
-And the new show may or may not have a twist: Doug says that he wants the offenders he catches — at least, those who have have drug problems — put into rehab instead.
-(It’s unclear, as of this writing, if the new show will involve drug offenders being put into rehab instead of back in jail.)
+Currently, the pair are filming 10 episodes of Dog’s Most Wanted, which will debut on WGN America in May.
+And the new show may or may not have a twist — Dog says that he wants the offenders he catches — at least, those who have drug problems — put into rehab instead.
+It’s unclear, as of this writing, if the new show will involve drug offenders being put into rehab instead of back in jail.

 Beth Chapman looked amazing while out on a date night with her husband, Dog the Bounty Hunter, amidst her cancer battle https://t.co/cmmWpZWrVi pic.twitter.com/fyovHgK33u